Nikhsd899/Nikhsd899/README.md

 🧑‍🤝‍🧑 Also into sports and competetive coding.

-📊 Alumni: University of California, Berkeley and Flatiron School
+📊 Alumni: UC Berkeley and Flatiron School

 📫 Message me if you'd like to connect!